leonorllansol/multi-agent-dialogue/chatuga-sss/README.md

             └── SimpleQA.py

 ## Decision Making Strategies
-  - Each strategy receives the set of answers given by all agents, in the form {agent1: [answer1, ... answerN], ..., agentN: [answer1, ... answerN]}, and returns one to the Boss, according to its heuristic.
+  - Each strategy receives the set of answers given by all agents, in the form {agent1: [answer1, ... answerN], ..., agentN: [answer1, ... answerN]}, and returns one to the Dialogue Manager, according to its heuristic.
   - The available Decision Making Strategies are:
   	- Simple Majority - chooses more frequent answer
 	- Priority System - chooses the answer of the agent with highest priority